muziejus/javascripting-english-major/4-functions.md

 ## Back to numbers

 `makeABurrito()` is a great function, and it’s making me hungry, so let’s abandon it for a bit and go back to using numbers.
-Say you wanted a function that told you how much to tip at a restaurant.
-How would you go about building it?
+Back in [Chapter 2](/2-calculator), we made a tipping calculator.
+We can build on that example with real, usable code.

 First, what information do you need in order to know how much to tip?
 You need to know the `total` and the `tipRate`, which is a percentage, like 15 or 20%.